NekomimiOwO/AinoCompanion/README.md

 After launching the game once, open the in‑game ModMenu configuration UI to adjust Ai‑Chan settings.

-For now, only the host apparently defines the configuration for everyone; I'll change that to allow some settings for the client as well, such as Follow Range, Stopping Distance, Volume...
+For now, only the host apparently defines the configuration for everyone; I'll change that to allow some settings for the client as well, such as Follow Range, Stopping Distance, Audio...but there is no expectation for me to do it for now.
+Don't be afraid to change these movement, interaction, and physics settings, as they may not be balanced or fit your play style.

 | Section | Option | Default | Range / description |
 |---|---|---:|---|